Bayesian parameter estimation using conditional variational autoencoders for gravitational-wave astronomy: Methods

 \subsection{Network design}

 The \ac{CVAE} network outlined in Fig.~\ref{fig:network_config} is constructed from the 3 separate neural networks modelling the encoder and decoder distributions $r_{\theta_1}$ and $r_{\theta_2}$ as well as the recognition function $q_{\phi}$.
-Each of these components is a deep convolutional network consisting of a series of one-dimensional convolutional layers followed by a series of fully-connected layers.
+Each of these components is a deep convolutional network consisting of a series of one-dimensional convolutional layers followed by a series of fully-connected layers, where convolutional layers are shared between all 3 networks.
 The details of each network structure are given in Table~\ref{Tab:network_design} where we indicate the activations used and additional dropout and batch-normalisation layers.

 The $r_{\theta_1}$ network takes the input time-series data $y$ in the form of multi-channel 1-dimensional vectors where channels represent different \ac{GW} detectors.
 After passing through a series of one-dimensional convolutional and fully connected layers, the output then defines the parameters of a $n_z$-dimensional (diagonal) Gaussian mixture model in the latent space.
-We label these parameters as $\mu_{r_1}$ containing $n_z=10$ means and log-covariances together with the $M=16$ mixture component weights.
+We label these parameters as $\mu_{r_1}$ containing $n_z\times M$ means and log-covariances, where $M=32$ mixture component weights and $n_z = 15$.
 The motivation for using this mixture model representation comes from the multi-modal nature of \ac{GW} posterior distributions.
 The encoder network can use this flexibility to represent the $y$ time-series data as belonging to multiple possible latent space regions.
-Due to this added flexibility we note that the $r_{\theta_1}$ network is generally required to be more complex to learn this more complicated distribution, hence the additional layers in comparison to the other network components.